mantidproject/documents/Design/spectrum_number_and_workspace_index_abstraction.md

 - Algorithms that work with *spectra* use `SpectrumNumbersProperty` to translate from a user provided *detector ID* to an *index for a spectrum* (in a workspace).
 - Algorithms that work with *detectors* use `DetectorIDsProperty` to translate from a user provided *detector ID* to an *index for a detector* (in an instrument).

+#### Breaking changes?

+If new and consistent property naming is introduced this implies that there will be breaking changes in algorithm interfaces.
+Specifically, the properties for setting, e.g., workspace indices will have different names.

+There may be a few cases where larger breaks occur.
+For example, [`LoadEventNexus`, issue 13475](https://github.com/mantidproject/mantid/issues/13475) seems to have an ambiguous interpretation of its inputs.

 ## Internals